 Just to confuse things further… When it comes to taking the official exam the scenarios, questions and responses have been vetted and tested carefully to avoid any misunderstandings, but if you are preparing for the exam you may come across example scenarios that have been written by trainers or practitioners that are not quite so rigorous.
 It is useful to check whether the examples you are working through are from official sources or not; the most useful ones to help you prepare for the exam are official examples, or questions from previous, actual exams.

 What Else can you do to Improve Your Chances of Success in the Exam?

-Another useful EA technique is to examine every concern within its broader context – and again you can apply this technique to analyse the circumstances and viewpoint that lie behind the scenario.
+Another useful EA technique is to examine every concern within its broader context – and again you can apply this technique to analyze the circumstances and viewpoint that lie behind the scenario.
 Architects must always work with a degree of uncertainty and fuzziness.
-Issues and concerns are never straightforward, and a lot of what we do as architects is to raise thinking to the architectural level so that decision makers can make an informed choice between options.
+Issues and concerns are never straightforward, and a lot of what we do as architects is to raise thinking to the architectural level so that decision-makers can make an informed choice between options.